The Scrapbook

 Beschreibung des Verlags

-A debut novel about a life-changing romance in the long shadow of European history, inspired by the author's real discovery.
+An exhilarating debut novel about a life-changing romance in the long shadow of European history, inspired by the author's real discovery

-'You wouldn't be able to put it down' SAMANTHA ROSE HILL
+‘You won’t be able to put it down’ Samantha Rose Hill

 Harvard, 1996.
-Anna is about to graduate when she meets Christoph, a German student visiting campus.
-They only spend a week together – discussing art, ideas and history – but it is long enough for Anna to fall desperately in love.
-Anna begins to visit Christoph in Germany.
-As she tries to understand the young, elegant man who fascinates her, he reveals his country to her.
+Anna is about to graduate when she falls in love with Christoph, a German student visiting campus.
+As she visits Christoph in Germany and tries to understand the young, elegant man who fascinates her, he reveals his country to her.

-'An elegant, unsettling novel about the burden of history and the illusions of love' Sana Krasikov, author of The Patriots
+'An elegant, unsettling novel about the burden of history and the illusions of love' Sana Krasikov

 PUBLISHERS WEEKLY